 With this document, Google is attempting to gain businesses’ trust.
 The topics covered are extensive, giving a feeling of authority.
 The report goes in-depth but is not so technical that an average person couldn’t understand.

 The design is clean and minimalist, reflecting the Google brand.
 It has high-quality and authentic pictures.
 The layout makes good use of balance and colors.
 In some sections, the slabs of text are a little long and could be further broken up using indents or line spacing.

 However, it’s successful in persuasive writing, using empirical and detailed information.
-Google acknowledges its dominance in the marketplace, and matches their tone accordingly: “...over five million organizations across the globe, including 64 percent of the Fortune 500, trust Google...”
+Google acknowledges its dominance in the marketplace and matches its tone accordingly: “...over five million organizations across the globe, including 64 percent of the Fortune 500, trust Google...”

 The white paper aims to persuade video editors, special effects teams, and sound designers that Apple’s products are top of the line.
 There are detailed diagrams, extensive evidence, and strong pitches.
 Form follows function here; there are no useless sentences that could be cut.